notchum/watermarker/README.md

 # watermarker
-This was developed for use on Windows 10, but can be used on any Linux distribution.
+This was developed for use on Windows 10 with MinGW, but can be used on any Linux distribution.

 Depenencies:
 - Qt5
+- OpenCV
 - CMake
 - GCC